gilhaz/HomeAssistant_SmarthThings_Homebridge/README.md

 sudo hassbian-config install samba sudo hassbian-config install mosquitto
 ```
+##### Choose username and password in the mosquitto install process and wright them down!
+They will be use for configure mqtt.
 > To connect to Samba file sharing from Mac:
 > When on the deasktop go to > Go > Connect to Server... or press [cmd] [K]
 > Insert: smb://hassbian.local/homeassistant